 So, what is the art of MVP-ing?
 It’s a subtle art, one that I cannot describe fully here.
 But with two pointers, you can come a long way.
 First, I believe most have seen this picture.

 What this picture tries to convey is this: build the most simple version of your end product in mind, with a focus on your most valuable feature.
 So if it is an app for farmers to diagnose crop diseases, first build the diagnosis of the diseases.
 Everything else is dependent on the diagnosis functionality working correctly.
 So test that first with users actually using it, and then develop further.
 This way you ensure you don’t put too much effort in features that are not relevant yet.

-Second, always keep change in mind.
-Of course, it is good to start with a fixed scope, but be prepared to prioritize and divert resources to features that are more promising.
-In the ten years that I’ve been in software development, I have seen more often than not that features that seem hugely important at first, actually reap no benefit at all, while seemingly insignificant features become part of the most valuable set of an application.
-Changing these prioritizations of course impact the certainty that fixed scope brings, but based on well-structured user research that trade-off will actually lead to more certainty concerning the actual usage of the product.
+Always keep change in mind.
+Of course, it is good to start with a fixed scope.
+But be prepared to prioritize and divert resources to features that are more promising.
+I’ve been in software development for over ten years.
+During that time I have seen more often than not that features that seem hugely important at first, actually reap no benefit at all.
+Meanwhile, seemingly insignificant features become part of the most valuable set of an application.
+Changing these prioritizations of course impact the certainty that fixed scope brings.
+But based on well-structured user research that trade-off will actually lead to more certainty concerning the actual usage of the product.

 So with proper user research and mastering the art of MVP-ing, our clients succeed in getting what they want exactly for what they paid for.
 Fixing parameters do not have to come at the price of losing flexibility.
 As long as you keep your user right in the centre of it.